 Life Insurance – If the total face value of all of the policies exceeds $2500, the cash value would be considered an asset.
 If the total face value of all of the policies is less than or equals $2500, then the cash value would be excluded as an asset.

 Burial Funds and Prepaid Funeral Contracts – In an irrevocable burial contract, the full value is excluded regardless of the amount.
 There is also a $2,500 exclusion of funds designated for burial expenses.
 A new bank account (e.g., John Smith Burial Account) may be established for this purpose.
 Also, one burial plot is permitted for each family member.

 Personal / Household Goods – These are items within the home such as furniture

 Retirement Accounts – Money in these accounts are not counted in the asset test as long as they are properly structured.

-Immediate Annuities – As long as they are properly structured, annuities are excluded from the asset test.
+Immediate Annuities – As long as they are appropriately structured, annuities are excluded from the asset test.
 If the annuity is not structured correctly, the family may tie-up assets and be denied Medicaid benefits.
-This is an important reason to contact a knowledgeable Medicaid Eligibility Practitioner
+That is an important reason to contact a knowledgeable Medicaid Eligibility Practitioner

-Ongoing Business Concerns – Since they generate income for the applicant that is ultimately contributed towards the cost of care as patient responsibility , ongoing business concerns are typically excluded as assets.
-Other real property that is rented or listed for sale is also excluded.
+Ongoing Business Concerns – Since they generate income for the applicant that is ultimately contributed towards the cost of care as patient responsibility, ongoing business concerns are typically excluded as assets.
+Another real property that is rented or listed for sale is also excluded.